junxit/us-congress-code/title-15/chapter-2a/sec-77f.md

 ## Notes

+1 See Adjustment of Registration Fee Rate notes below.

 1 See References in Text note below.

-### Adjustment of Fee Amount

-For adjustment of certain fee amounts specified in this section, that is not reflected in text, see Adjustment of Registration Fee Rate notes below.

 ### References in Text